ProjectEvergreen/greenwood/packages/plugin-renderer-lit/README.md

 1. Full hydration support is not available yet.
 See [this Greenwood issue](https://github.com/ProjectEvergreen/greenwood/issues/880) to follow along with when it will land.

 _**Note**: As `LitElement` [only renders into Shadow Roots](https://github.com/lit/lit/issues/3080#issuecomment-1165158794), for pages and layouts this plugin will extract the HTML contents of the SSR'd `<template>` tag and output those content into the **Light DOM** of your page._

-> See [this repo](https://github.com/thescientist13/greenwood-lit-ssr) for a full demo of isomorphic Lit SSR with SSR pages and API routes deployed to Vercel serverless functions.

 ## Usage